 .
 With his surgical enhancements combined with reduced operating time, the use of coated implants, and custom-packaged surgical instruments, Dr. Eid successfully reduced his penile implant infection rate

 to less than 0.5% percent, the lowest in the world.

 Penile implant risks – infection concerns at large hospitals

-At the surgical center Dr. Eid and Dr. Cohen have significant control over the sanitary conditions and the overall patient experience.
+At the surgical center, Dr. Eid has significant control over the sanitary conditions and the overall patient experience.
 While hospitals are sanitary, exposure to other sick and infected patients drastically increases the risk of infection during penile implantation.
 Exposure to virulent bacteria is greater in hospital operating rooms and during post-operative recovery than at the surgical center.
-At high-volume hospitals there is heavy traffic of medical professionals and patients, which also jeopardizes infection-free recovery.
+At high-volume hospitals, there is heavy traffic of medical professionals and patients, which also jeopardizes the infection-free recovery.